How do nurses speak out for your health?

 - Women in abusive situations don’t always know where to turn for help.
 Nurses are trained to ask questions about abuse and to provide resources to women in need.

 - Are you having trouble finding a health-care provider in your community?
-Find out about the work of nurse practitioners and clinics they’ve set up in communities to improve access to care.
+Learn about nurse practitioners (NP) and NP-led clinics.

 - What constitutes elder abuse?
 Find out what nurses are doing to help end elder abuse.